 The guide also recommends garden seeds.
-To that end, I recommend the Baker Creek Heirloom Seed Collection.
-Baker Creek heirloom seeds are highly regarded, I’ve had excellent results with them, and the collection will give you a great variety to experiment with.
-However, at any given time it’ll probably say that the collection is sold out.
-Click Notify Me and pounce when it comes back in stock, which is pretty often.
+To that end, I recommend the Baker Creek Heirloom Seeds.
+Baker Creek heirloom seeds are highly regarded and I’ve had excellent results with them.

 Just as you want to give the items in your go-bag a trial run before an actual emergency, you want to practice cooking with this stuff before you have to.
 Unfortunately, you’re buying into a lifestyle with this plan, because these ingredients, especially the dry milk, won’t last forever.
 You’ll want to use and replenish them regularly, practicing “first in, first out,” where you use your oldest items first to prevent spoilage.